-Justification of Red List Category
+Justification of Red List category

-The population is suspected to be in decline owing to ongoing habitat destruction.
+Although there is no direct, quantitative information on population trends, the population is suspected to be in decline owing to ongoing habitat destruction and degradation.

-Polystictus pectoralis has a very localised and disjunct distribution in the Andes of Colombia, where it was known from the upper río Dagua valley (Valle del Cauca), and Bogotá swamp (Cundinamarca) (race bogotensis); north-east Colombia (Meta), Venezuela (from Barinas to Bolívar in the south; also Carabobo), Guyana, south Suriname (Sipaliwini), north French Guiana (Sinnamary), and extreme north Brazil (Roraima, north Pará, and Amapá) (race brevipennis); central-south Brazil (Mato Grosso, Mato Grosso do Sul, south Goiás, São Paulo and Rio Grande do Sul, but relatively few sites (Parker and Willis 1997), Paraguay (uncommon in the extreme south Oriente, but generally rare and unrecorded in extreme eastern regions (Hayes 1995), south Uruguay and east Bolivia (several old specimens from Santa Cruz) (nominate race) (Collar and Wege 1995).
-It is an austral summer visitor to central-east Argentina (south to Mendoza, La Pampa and west Buenos Aires) (Collar and Wege 1995).
+Polystictus pectoralis has a localised and disjunct distribution, to the north and to the south of the Amazon basin.
+Subspecies bogotensis occurred in the upper río Dagua valley (Valle del Cauca), and Bogotá swamp (Cundinamarca), Colombia, but there have been no confirmed records since the 1950s and the subspecies is now considered extinct (Collar and Wege 1995, Donegan 2004, Amaya-Villarreal 2016).
+Subspecies brevipennis occurs in north-east Colombia (Meta, Casanare), Venezuela (from Barinas to Bolívar in the south; also Carabobo), Guyana, south Suriname (Sipaliwini), north French Guiana (Sinnamary), and extreme north Brazil (Roraima, Pará, Amapá).The nominate race occurs in central-south Brazil (Mato Grosso, Mato Grosso do Sul, Goiás, Minas Gerais, Distrito Federal, São Paulo, Paraná, Santa Catarina and Rio Grande do Sul; Parker and Willis 1997, WikiAves 2020), southern and eastern Paraguay, Uruguay, and northeast Argentina.
+There are several old specimens from Santa Cruz, Bolivia, but no recent records (Collar and Wege 1995).
+It is an austral summer visitor to central-east Argentina (south to Mendoza, La Pampa and west Buenos Aires; Collar and Wege 1995).

 Conservation Actions Underway